jsocolar/jsocolar.github.io/_pages/publications.md

 ## Other

 - __Socolar, S.J.__ and D. Wilcove.
 2013.
 Threatened Birds.
 In: Levin, S.A. (ed.) _Encyclopedia of Biodiversity, 2nd edition, Volume 7_, pp. 180-190.
 Waltham, Ma: Academic Press.
-- Lees, A.C. and __Socolar, J.B.__ 2016 “Will we soon see another wave of bird extinctions in the Americas?” _The Conversation_.
+- Lees, A.C. and __Socolar, J.B.__ 2016 “Will we soon see another wave of bird extinctions in the Americas?” _The Conversation_. [\[online\]](https://theconversation.com/will-we-soon-see-another-wave-of-bird-extinctions-in-the-americas-56795) Also run by [iflScience](https://www.iflscience.com/plants-and-animals/will-we-soon-see-another-wave-bird-extinctions-americas/), [Business Insider](https://www.businessinsider.com/were-could-soon-be-seeing-another-massive-wave-of-bird-extinction-2016-4).